 Protection for Those Who Honor the Affidavit

-Banks, employers, brokerages, and other institutions sometimes hesitate when a family member presents a small estate affidavit.
+Banks, employers, and other institutions sometimes hesitate when a family member presents a small estate affidavit.
 This statute addresses that concern directly.
-Anyone who pays a debt or delivers property based on a properly presented affidavit is fully discharged from liability, just as if they had dealt with a personal representative appointed by the court.
+Anyone who pays a debt or delivers property based on a valid affidavit is fully discharged from liability.

 The person paying, delivering, transferring or issuing personal property or the evidence thereof pursuant to affidavit is discharged and released to the same extent as if he dealt with a personal representative of the decedent.
 He is not required to see to the application of the personal property or evidence thereof or to inquire into the truth of any statement in the affidavit.

 A.R.S. § 14-3972(A)This protection is significant.
-The institution does not have to verify the claims made in the affidavit or track how the property is used afterward.
-The law places that responsibility squarely on the person who signed the affidavit.
+The institution does not have to verify the claims in the affidavit.
+They do not need to check the death certificate or confirm details on their own.
+The law places that responsibility on the person who signed the affidavit.

 Accountability and Enforcement

-For real property, the same protections extend to purchasers and lenders.
-A buyer who purchases real property from a successor named in a recorded affidavit receives the same protection as someone purchasing from a personal representative who issued a deed of distribution.
+For real estate, the same protections extend to purchasers and lenders.
+A buyer who purchases real property from a successor named in a recorded affidavit receives strong protection.
+They get the same standing as someone purchasing from a personal representative.

 A purchaser of real property from or lender to the person or persons designated as successor or successors in a certified copy of an affidavit issued under section 14-3971 and recorded in the county in which the real property is located is entitled to the same protection as a person purchasing from or lending to a distributee who has received a deed of distribution from a personal representative.

-A.R.S. § 14-3972(C)This means real property transferred through the affidavit process can be sold or refinanced with confidence, making the small estate affidavit a practical tool for settling straightforward estates.
+A.R.S. § 14-3972(C)This means real property transferred through the affidavit process can be sold or refinanced with confidence.
+The affidavit creates a clear chain of title.
+As a result, the small estate affidavit is a practical tool for settling straightforward estates.